popvilla/Devops_Harmony/README.md

 ---

-## 💡 Core Philosophy

-> Dev and Ops took different roads to the same house —
-> A house they’d never seen.
-> One got there first, but it was empty.
-> The other never made it.
-> Quantum Harmony is what happens when they walk together —
-> and build the house along the way.

-This project doesn’t just teach code.
-It teaches how to build with clarity, ethics, and AI collaboration baked in.

 ---

-## 🤖 OpenAI API Credit Usage

-OpenAI credits will support:

-- Prompt-assisted diagnostics, summarization, and analysis
-- Voice + text assistant development (data querying, troubleshooting, insights)
-- Integration with grant workflows and Power BI modeling
-- System monitoring with anomaly detection and fix generation
-- Real-time AI-paired learning and automation scripting

-All API usage serves **live functionality**, not just prototypes.

----

 ## 👥 Created by

 - **Prinston** – Systems Architect, Ethics-Focused Ops
-- **ChatGPT / Quantum Harmony Build Partner** – Dev at the speed of thought
+- **Artemis / Quantum Harmony Build Partner** – Dev at the speed of thought

 Together, we built this — so others wouldn’t have to do it alone.